Archibald Cox: Common Cause

 After twelve years at the helm, Cox, at 79, chose to retire from the chairmanship of Common Cause as of February 1992.

 Retirement

 Having taught for two years beyond Harvard's mandatory retirement age, Cox was finally forced to retire from the Harvard Law School faculty at the end of the 1983–84 school year.
 Cox wryly said: "I won't be allowed to teach anymore.
 I'm presumed to be senile."
 He then accepted a teaching position at Boston University School of Law, which arranged a specific retirement policy for Cox; according to Dean Ronald A. Cass: "He teaches as long as he wants to."

 Death

-Cox died at his home in Brooksville, Maine, of natural causes on May 29, 2004.
+Cox died at his home in Brooksville, Maine, of natural causes on May 29, 2004, at 92.
 He and his wife, Phyllis, had been married for 67 years; the couple had two daughters and a son.
 Phyllis died on February 6, 2007.

 Published works

 In addition to his case book, he was the author of nearly a hundred scholarly articles.